MicrosoftDocs/Viva/Viva/goals/azure-devops-integration.md

 Admins can enable this integration by taking the following steps:

 - From the sidebar, click on **Admin** and select the **Integrations** tab.
-- Under Azure DevOps, you will have the option to **enable** the integration.
+- Under Azure DevOps, you can **enable** the integration.
 If a connection has been made previously or if the integration has been enabled already, you'll have the option to **Manage** the enabled integration.
 - This integration can also be **disabled** from the same section by clicking on **Change**, and choosing**Disable integration** from the dropdown.

 ## How to configure the Azure DevOps connection